edhinard/aoc25/readme.md

 # [Advent of Code 25](https://adventofcode.com/2025)

-My solutions for solving the puzzles (without committing the input data which should not be shared).
-Using Python.
-Once the problem is solved, I take the time to review the code, simplify it if possible, and comment it.
+Once the problem is solved, I take the time to review/rewrite the code, simplify/optimize it if possible, and comment it.
 I have added a GitHub workflow wich runs the *ruff* linter.
 This year, there's no in-house *aoc.py* module to help with input decoding.
 It doesn't really help, actually.

+If you wish to use it, you must provide your own data file, name it *input.txt* (do not share it) and place it next to the corresponding script.

 ## [--- Day 1: Secret Entrance ---](https://adventofcode.com/2025/day/1)